codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 file data.

-If you set the second parameter to NULL and ``$filename`` is an existing, readable file path, then its content will be read instead.
+If you set the second parameter to NULL and ``$filename`` is an existing, readable file path, then its content will be read instead with an option to change the name of the downloaded file with the fourth parameter.

 If you set the third parameter to boolean TRUE, then the actual file MIME type (based on the filename extension) will be sent, so that if your browser has a